 We welcome and support the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, not only as a means of gaining better transparency on climate-related risks to investments, but also as part of a wider movement to limit global warming to well below 2 degrees Celsius.

-Throughout 2019, we plan to undertake further work to enhance our disclosure, including more extensive climate-related scenario analysis to assist in identifying climate-related investment risks and opportunities.
+We plan to undertake further work to enhance our disclosure, including more extensive climate-related scenario analysis to assist in identifying climate-related investment risks and opportunities.
 We will also continue to participate actively in industry-wide initiatives to advance investor thinking about climate change.
-We will issue an updated version of our Disclosure Report during 2019.

 How we consider climate-related risks and opportunities with regard to our business and our clients’ investments.